Immortality-IMT/Manhattan-Group/node discovery/README.md

-The code is broken up into 3 parts
+The code is broken up into 4 parts

 Part 1: Node discovery

 Part 2: Propagation, latency

 Part 3: Blockchain and Cryptocurrency

+Part 4: Smart contract platform

 This directory is node discovery code.
 Part 1 and Part 2 are the peer to peer networks.
 Part 1 is how the peer to peer network discovers new nodes.